Install on Kubernetes

 -

-Install the helm chart to deploy your app:
+Install the helm chart to deploy your app based on the

 - Replace